 CBIZ maintains a self-funded comprehensive health benefit plan.
 Total expenses under this program are limited by stop-loss coverages on individually large claims.
-A third party administrator processes claims and payments, but does not assume liability for benefits payable under this plan.
-CBIZ assumes responsibility for funding the plan benefits out of general assets, however, employees contribute to the costs of covered benefits through premium charges, deductibles and co-pays.
+A third party administrator processes claims and payments, and CBIZ assumes responsibility for funding the plan benefits out of general assets.
+Employees partially contribute to the costs of covered benefits through premium charges, deductibles and co-pays.

 The third party administrator provides the Company with reports and other information which provides a basis for the estimate of the liability at the end of each reporting period.
 Although management believes that it uses the best available information to determine the amount of the liability, unforeseen health claims could result in adjustments and higher costs incurred if circumstances differ from the assumptions used in estimating the liability.
-The liability for the self-funded health insurance plan is included in other current liabilities in the consolidated balance sheets and was \$3.4 million and \$3.5 million at December 31, 2010 and 2009, respectively.
+The liability for the self-funded health insurance plan is included in other current liabilities in the consolidated balance sheets and was \$2.7 million and \$3.4 million at December 31, 2011 and 2010, respectively.
 CBIZ's healthcare costs include health claims, administration fees to third-party administrators and premiums for stop-loss coverage.